a Basement Ventilation System Work?

 unit be installed?

-Since you need to vent out the 6” round pipe, you would first try to find
+Since we need to vent out the 6” round pipe, we first try to find

 a clear bay between two floor joists, and make sure there are no wires or

 pipes in the way and go outside to check outside for obstacles.
 Although

 the unit is quieter than a de-humidifier and about the same noise level

 as a small window fan, we want to avoid putting it under the master bed.